gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Retrieval of Public Keys of Group Members # {#sec-pub-keys}

 A group member may need to retrieve the public keys of other group members.
 To this end, the group member sends a Public Key Request message to the Group Manager, as per Section 4.5 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends the request to the endpoint /group-oscore/NAME/pub-key at the Group Manager, where NAME is the name of the OSCORE group.
+In particular, it sends the request to the endpoint /group-oscore/GROUPNAME/pub-key at the Group Manager, where GROUPNAME is the name of the OSCORE group.

 If the Public Key Request uses the method POST, the Public Key Request is formatted as defined in Section 4.1.3.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, each element of the 'get_pub_keys' parameter is a CBOR byte string, which encodes the Sender ID of the group member for which the associated public key is requested.